MO-Movia/licit-plugin-contrib-multimedia/README.md

-# Video ProseMirror Plugin For Licit
+# Multimedia ProseMirror Plugin For Licit

-Helps to insert YouTube video.
+Helps to insert images and YouTube video.
 Automatically calculates the default video size.
 Allows to resize.
 Allows to align text around.

 ## Build